-- 2) Respondent Responsibilities - a) Attending the mediation as scheduled by the University; - b) Preparing for the mediation by becoming knowledgeable regarding the issues surrounding the grievance and remedies sought; - Notifying and receiving approval from University Human Resources, in advance of the scheduled mediation, if occurrences that are unavoidable or beyond the control of the respondent prevent attendance at the mediation; - d) Consulting with management, Human Resources and/or legal counsel regarding possible areas of negotiation for grievance resolution; and - e) Making a good a faith effort to resolve the grievance. - 3) University Human Resources Responsibilities - a) Administering the mediation program within the University; - b) Appointing a University Mediation Coordinator, and other personnel as needed, to manage and schedule mediations; - c) Ensuring that the Grievant receives appropriate information about the mediation process; - Designating a qualified and informed University representative to serve as the Respondent for each mediation and who will have the authority to negotiate an agreement on behalf of the University that resolves the grievance; - e) Ensuring that the Respondent is adequately prepared for the mediation to understand possible areas of negotiation for grievance resolution; - f) Ensuring appropriate personnel (management, Human Resources or legal counsel) are available to respond to any issues that may arise during the course of the mediation; - Designating appropriate personnel to be available to review the terms of the draft agreement to ensure it is complete and contains the necessary information for implementation; - h) Reinforce the expectations for confidentiality of the Mediation; - i) Identifying suitable locations for Mediations; - j) Using only OSHR-approved Mediator(s) for each mediation session; - k) Reimbursing Mediators for travel at state-approved rates; - Providing nominees for consideration that meet the qualifications set forth by OSHR to be trained as OSHR mediators; and - m) Assuming financial responsibility for the initial and ongoing training of University nominated mediators.
+- University Human Resources Responsibilities - a) Administering the mediation program within the University; - Appointing a University Mediation Coordinator, and other personnel as needed, to manage and schedule mediations:

+- c) Ensuring that the Grievant receives appropriate information about the mediation process; - Designating a qualified and informed University representative to serve as the Respondent for each mediation and who will have the authority to negotiate an agreement on behalf of the University that resolves the grievance; - e) Ensuring that the Respondent is adequately prepared for the mediation to understand possible areas of negotiation for grievance resolution; - f) Ensuring appropriate personnel (management, Human Resources or legal counsel) are available to respond to any issues that may arise during the course of the mediation; - g) Designating appropriate personnel to be available to review the terms of the draft agreement to ensure it is complete, complies with State Human Resources Commission policies or rules or with applicable State or Federal laws, and contains the necessary information for implementation; - h) Reinforce the expectations for confidentiality of the Mediation; - i) Identifying suitable locations for Mediations; - j) Using only OSHR-approved Mediator(s) for each mediation session; - k) Reimbursing Mediators for travel at state-approved rates; - Providing nominees for consideration that meet the qualifications set forth by OSHR to be trained as OSHR mediators; and - m) Assuming financial responsibility for the initial and ongoing training of University nominated mediators. - 4) Office of State Human Resources Responsibilities - a) Developing and maintaining mediation procedures and forms; - b) Establishing mediator eligibility and training requirements; - c) Maintaining a pool of qualified mediators; - d) Providing employment mediation training; - e) Maintaining a process for assigning mediators upon University request; - f) Ensuring that mediators adhere to the OSHR Mediator Code of Conduct; and - g) Conducting ongoing studies/analyses to evaluate program effectiveness.